kianzohoury/style_transfer/README.md

 ## Background
-Style transfer is the task of generating an image that resembles the content information of one image while sharing the style or _look_ of another image.
-Unlike other well defined image tasks, the objective with style transfer is to find an acceptable tradeoff between the _content representation_ and _style representation_ of the image that leads to visually aesthetic results.
+Style transfer is the task of generating an image that resembles the content or spatial information of one image, but shares the style or _look_ of another image.
+Unlike other well defined image tasks, the objective with style transfer is to strike a balance between the content representation_ and _style representation_ of the image that leads to visually aesthetic results.
+Therefore, the success of a style transfer depends on how well an image can be artistically reimagined without deforming the image or making it unrecognizable.

+In both methods, a pretrained CNN acts as a "loss network" by producing the feature maps corresponding to certain layers, which are calculated for the generated, content and style images.
+The loss of the generated image is computed by weighting and combining content and style losses.
+In the first method, the optimization is on the generated image directly, whereas in the second method, a separate transformation network is trained to produce images directly.
+In fact, once trained, the latter method is much faster (~1000x).

+is used to produce feature maps of the
-With CNNs, the feature maps of the generated image can be compared against
+With CNNs, the feature maps of the generated image are compared against the feature maps of the content and style images

 ## Requirements
 * PyTorch